Legal & Policies

 • The add-in operates largely locally for table generation.

-• Exchanges with the backend server use secure HTTPS connections.
+• Exchanges with the backend server are via secure HTTPS connection.

-• Communications between the backend server and the private GPU container (OptIA Online) are protected by a dedicated authentication key and encrypted via TLS 1.3.
+• Communications between the backend server and the private GPU container (OptIA Online) are protected by a dedicated authentication key and encrypted in TLS 1.3.

 • Passwords are never stored in plain text.

-• Authentication and password storage are managed by Supabase, using secure encryption.
+• Authentication and password storage are managed by Supabase, via secure encryption.

 • Thomas LEQUEUX Consulting never has access to passwords.

-• Authentication tokens are securely managed and linked to user identifiers.
+• Authentication tokens are managed securely and linked to the user ID.

-• GPU containers are isolated using gVisor technology, preventing cross-workload access.
+• GPU containers are isolated by gVisor technology, preventing any cross-access between workloads.

-• Data related to subscriptions and payments is retained for the duration of the subscription, then archived for the legal tax retention period (5 years).
+• Subscription and payment data is retained for the duration of the subscription, then archived for the legal tax period (5 years).

-• Technical data (number of API calls, logs) is retained only for the duration necessary for service management.
+• Technical data (number of API calls, logs) is retained only for the time necessary to manage the service.

 • Support exchanges may be retained for service improvement or technical archiving purposes.